Tamim468/Temple-X/README.md

 I do not recommend doing stuff with source code if you aren't a software developer or you don't know the programming language it uses (C#).

 The purpose of source code is to teach people that temple x is not a virus, you are allowed to study the source code or fork it but not sell it and thats why there's a license.
-Anyway let's get into the installion.
+Anyway let's get into the installation.

 If you're on window 10 please install webview2 unless you're on windows 11.